The on-going deluge of requests to connect on LinkedIn compels me to explain why we may not be connected.

 #1.
 I don’t know you

-Or maybe we met once at a meetup.
-That could be enough if googling you shows you’re an experienced professional… and you’re not a direct competitor to someone already in my network.
+Or maybe we met at a meetup.
+That could be enough if googling you shows you’re an experienced professional, and you’re not a direct competitor of someone already in my network.

 #2.
 You use the “default” LinkedIn profile photo

 DUH!
 We’d be Tweedle-Dumb and Tweedle-Dumber if I connected.
 Guess who’d be dumber?

 #3.
 You compete with one of my connections

 First-degree connections on LinkedIn can lead to partnerships, sales, and startup funding.
 If I already have one or two connections in your area of expertise, I’m probably not going to add another.

 That goes double for startups.
 I mentor and advise more than a dozen startups.
 Others are clients and there’s a bunch I like just because.
 I am not going to connect with a direct competitor to any of them.

 I maintain a policy of connecting with people I really know… and “really know” is defined as: